anvilco/graphql-introspection-tools/README.md

 ```
 ---
 #### digUnderlyingType
-A function that digs through any Non-Null and List nesting and returns the underlying Type
+A function that digs through any Non-Null and List nesting and returns the underlying Type.
 ```node
 import { digUnderlyingType } from 'microfiber'